MQKGitHub/Offensive-Security-Intro/README.md

 - How ethical hackers use tools like **Gobuster** to uncover hidden areas of a website.
 - The basics of **web application penetration testing**.
 - The **importance of securing hidden pages**, which can be a major risk if exposed.

 ---

-### 🚧 Challenges Faced

-- First time using **Linux**, so navigating the terminal and understanding commands was new territory.
-- Needed to get used to reading terminal output and interpreting what each result meant.

----